bb3l/Churn_Prediction/README.md

 After that, the model was deployed locally using flask.

+The Flask application was also deployed using Elastic Beanstalk on AWS.
+Here is the link if you wish to interact with it: http://customerchurnprediction-env.eba-tkpjnprr.us-east-2.elasticbeanstalk.com/about

 This is what it looks like:
 <img width="1504" alt="Screenshot 2024-04-24 at 8 46 30 PM" src="https://github.com/bb3l/Churn_Prediction/assets/124946694/b0768ade-cf90-4402-a77a-4fa558f1fda5">